sanjar-notes/dsa/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/4._Graphs/2._Graphs_2/3-Cycle-detection.md

 Note:
 - parent check is not needed for undirected graphs, as cycle with a parent is possible (2 edges going either ways from node to parent).
 - If specified, would need to check for self cycles topog.
+- The framing of "stable", "islands" is very useful.
+In all directed graphs.
+-
 - Cases
 	1. Boolean seen.
 Works but slow.
 		- When you encounter a node, mark it true, and when you backtrack from it, mark it false.
 Note that this works in both cases, if there was a cycle down the line or not.